Reviews You Can Rely On

 Not as rugged as many heavier models

 The Salomon X Ultra Mid 4 Gore-Tex is one of the lightest hiking boots we have worn.
-These boots keep the same mid-ankle support that we expect for off-trail travel and excursions with heavy packs while shaving nearly a half-pound from the previous model — through some kind of black magic, we can only assume.
+These boots keep the same mid-ankle support that we expect for off-trail travel and excursions with heavy packs while shaving nearly a half-pound from the previous model — through some kind of black magic we can only assume.
 These boots use the same ADV-C Chassis and ActiveSupport technologies as the low-top shoe version of this model, and we find that the support they offer is exceptional, wrapping securely around the foot to create a stable platform that resists rolling.
-They are waterproof thanks to the Gore-Tex liner, making them perfectly suited for nearly all terrain types and environments.
+Thanks to the Gore-Tex liner, they are waterproof, making them perfectly suited for nearly all terrain types and environments.

 Read more: Salomon X Ultra Mid 4 Gore-Tex review